awarenessxz/TempFileDrop/README.md

 ![design 2](doc/architecture_design2.png)

 This design was built upon the first implementation.
-In additional to the implementations above, I added a few more implementations below.
+Instead of relaying the http request, consumers will make request to the centralized storage service, and an event will be published when the request is completed.
+In additional to the implementations above, I have added the implementations below.
 Refer to the [design 2's documentation](archive/design2) for more information.
 - **Event Feedback** when file upload / download / delete event occur
 - **Anonymous uploads / downloads**
 - **Streaming Upload**